BS-XR-23/Pixagram/README.md

 1. ***Description***

-In Pixagram, we tried to link four fascinating aspects using Unity: <b>Social Media, 3D Avatar Customization, NTF Marketplace, and MetaMask Wallet integration</b>.
-Here, users will be able to design their own avatars.
-For instance, changing your outfit, eyewear, and hairstyles.
-In this app, the outfit, sunglasses, and hairstyle are all considered as an NFT item.
-Users can use their MetaMask Wallet to purchase these NFT from the OpenSea marketplace and then use it in their avatar.
+Pixagram is a Unity-based application that integrates four exciting features: Social Media, 3D Avatar Customization, NFT Marketplace, and MetaMask Wallet Integration.
+Users can design their own avatars by customizing outfits, eyewear, and hairstyles.
+Each customizable item is treated as an NFT.
+Users can purchase NFTs via their MetaMask Wallet from the OpenSea marketplace and use them within their avatars.

 2. **User Manual Only for Major Feature**